 Switching accountants can be done with no effort or fuss

-All you need to do is find a new accountant that you feel happy with and tell the old accountant to sling their hook.
+All you need to do is find a new accountant that you feel happy with and tell the old accountant.
 Your new accountant will take care of everything else for you.

 Things that your new accountant will need to do

-Once this is done and all the information has been received from the old accountant, your new accountant can start work and you can relax.
+Once this is done your new accountant can start work and you can relax.

-*highly recommended as unlicensed accountants is not regulated and ha no requirement to hold a qualification or keep their skills up to date.
+*highly recommended as unlicensed accountants are not regulated and therefore may not hold a qualification, insurance or keep their skills up to date.

 Rebecca Webster, Electric Accountancy founder